carstingaxion/wp-cloudmade-maps/readme.txt

 == Screenshots ==
+1. GUI for embedding the shortcodes user-friendly
-1. General Settings Screen
+2. General Settings Screen
-2. Settings Screen for Static maps options
+3. Settings Screen for Static maps options
-3. Settings Screen for Active maps options
+4. Settings Screen for Active maps options
-4. Edit Screen for new or existing posts, where to locate your current post
+5. Edit Screen for new or existing posts, where to locate your current post

 == Changelog ==